potatoeggy/public/src/posts/2021/05/handy-python-tips.md

 ## 2. Nicer iteration with zip() and enumerate()

 Python's for loop is commonly known in other programming languages as a for-each loop.
 This is great if you just want each item in an iterable, but sometimes you want the index too!
-Instead of having to resort to `range(len(array))`, instead you can use `enumerate()` and tuple expansionto easily get both the index of the element and the element itself:
+Instead of having to resort to `range(len(array))`, instead you can use `enumerate()` and tuple expansion to easily get both the index of the element and the element itself:

 ```python
 array = ["a", "b", "c", "d", "e"]